Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Updating secrets and environment variables

-1. Update the password in the `cma-pass-secret.yml` with your controller's user password base64 encoded.
+1. Update the password in the `cma-pass-secret.yml` with your controller's user password (that is base64 encoded).

 2. Update environment variables defined in a file `cma-configmap.yaml`.